 I was born on a fine spring day in Washington DC.
 I grew up roller skating, playing Ms. Pacman, and cheering on the Georgetown Hoyas basketball team.
 In 2000, I earned my BA from Georgetown University and was in my first group photography exhibition, which fueled my passion for image making.
 I spent seven years working as an editor and graphic designer before directing my attention to photography.
 In 2010 I moved to New York in order to attend the International Center of Photography.
 I graduated from the program in June 2011.

 I currently live in Long Island City and work as a freelance graphic designer for multiple magazines in both DC and NY, a freelance photographer, and a contributing writer/account manager for My Modern Met.
 I am obsessed with everything related to art, design, and photography.

 Several of my photographs have appeared in exhibitions in both DC and New York.
-My work has been published in the Washington Post, the New Jersey Star-Ledger, and the American Journal of Psychiatry.
+My work has been published in the Washington Post, the New Jersey Star-Ledger, The Next Time You See book series by Emily Morgan, and the American Journal of Psychiatry.